For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 Apart from this, we didn’t have any issue with its performance or regarding the included accessories.
 The 1” plate holders also come with 2” adapter sleeves that can efficiently hold 2” plates.

-The rack provides you with 21 different positions for bar supports that range from 17.5” to 68” in height, with a distance of 1.58” between holes.
+The Power Cage provides you with 21 different positions for bar supports that range from 17.5” to 68” in height, with a distance of 1.58” between holes.
 And, the premium grade rubber feet ensure maximum stability for the rack even during intense physical training

 We liked this particular rack only because of its pulleys and lat attachment systems that seem to work really well.
 Apart from this, the structure provides several useful accessories, delivering a decent performance, even if not the very best in the field.